lolitaframework/documentation/Core/Arr/add.md

 ===
 `Arr::add(array $array, string $key, mixed $value):array`

-The add function adds a given key / value pair to the array if the given key doesn't already exist in the array.
+The Arr::add function adds a given key / value pair to the array if the given key doesn't already exist in the array.
 Example usage
 ---
 ```php